zyllio/zyllio-plugin-rest-grid/README.md

-# Zyllio Plugin Angular : Timeline
+# Zyllio Plugin Angular : Rest Grid

-This Zyllio plugin is a Timeline Component implemented using [Angular](https://angular.io/)
+This Zyllio plugin is a Rest Grid Component implemented using [Angular](https://angular.io/)

 # Demonstration